Wyoming Eviction Process

 Step 5: Possession of Property is Returned

-A law enforcement officer must remove the tenant from the rental unit within two days of receiving the writ of restitution.
+A law enforcement officer must remove the tenant from the rental unit within 2 days of receiving the writ of restitution.

 Wyoming Eviction Process Timeline